jdantonio/functional-ruby/README.md

 'foo'.behaves_as? :gen_foo  #=> false
 ```

+## Go, Clojure, and JavaScript-inspired Concurrency

+Needs documented...

 ## Utility Functions

 Convenience functions are not imported by default.
-It require a separate `require` statement:
+They need a separate `require` statement:

 ```ruby
 require 'functional/core'